island-lang/island-lang.github.io/README.md

 Now I can add more boxes to the second room's blueprint, and cast more spells, which may involve the two initial boxes, but these spells will have no impact on the behavior of the boxes in the first room.

-### Semantic links

-I create a blueprint for a room.
-It starts out completely empty.

-I put two boxes in the room.
-I set the first box so it can only contain a doll, and the second to only contain a picture.

-Now I create a secondary room.
-The secondary room starts out empty as well.

-I put two boxes in the second room.

-I declare that the first box is a "magic twin" of the first box in the first room.
-Same for the second box and the second box in the first room.
-The twin relationship between the boxes means that any spell I cast that involves one, becomes effective over its twin as well (it doesn't mean they must contain the same item, though, the pairing is only made over the spells, not the materialized box contents).

-In the second room, I cast a spell that says that if box 1 gets a doll, box 2 would receive a picture of that doll.
-I don't cast any further spells (that is, if box 2 receives a picture, nothing special necessarily happens in box 1).

-I use the second room blueprint to generate a new virtual room.
-I put a doll in the first box.
-A picture of that doll appears in the second box.

-I use the first room blueprint and generate a new virtual room.
-I put a doll in the first box.
-A picture of that doll appears in the second box as well!

-### Embedded context

-I create a blueprint for a room.
-I add all sorts of boxes to it.

-I create a secondary room blueprint and add some other boxes to it.

-Now I also add another, very special kind of box to the second room.
-This special box is actually a container for an entire room!
-I set the blueprint for the room in the box to be the first room's blueprint.

-Now I can freely cast spells that involve the boxes that reside inside of the room that's inside the box, as if these boxes were a part of the outer room.

-### Recursively embedded context

-Same as previous, only the blueprint I use for the room inside the special box, is the blueprint of the outer room itself!

-This means that there is an "infinite" nesting of rooms and special boxes: If I look inside the special box I find a room, and inside that room a special box, containing another room, containing a special box, containing a room, repeating endlessly..

-I notice there's a risk that I might get caught in an infinite loop of looking deeper and deeper into the contents of these nested rooms, so I design the spells such that they never look into these inner rooms to more than a finite depth.

 ### Semantic query

 I set up a new room blueprint with a number of boxes.